rianromad/Dicoding-Project/README.md

 # Dicoding-Project
 My Dicoding project submission.
-Please just this as your references, don't copy paste :)
+Please just do this as your references, don't copy paste :)
 Indonesian Language